BurnOutTrader/fund-forge/README.md

 for more free testing data [Demonstration Testing Data](#demonstration-testing-data) below
 3. Get the testing data (instructions below)
 4. Navigate to [ff_data_server](./ff_data_server) directory and `cargo build` then `cargo run` (dont run the server in your IDE, it will have issues (more issues than normal :) )
+   - to run the server with rithmic apis connected use `cargo run -- --rithmic "0"`.
+   - to run with only test api to run the server with rithmic apis connected use `cargo run -- --rithmic "1"`.
 5. Navigate to [example_test_strategy](./example_test_strategy) directory and `cargo build` then`cargo run`

 *When running a server the working directory must be the ff_data_server directory, or the server will not find its resources' folder.* [see](example_test_strategy/README.md)